GE2025: Understand Your Candidate

 The Problem

 For voters to know their choices, let alone make an informed one, I realised that there was probably a tiny opportunity for me to provide a visually-appealing (for a young audience) and centralised source of information.
-The primary goal was to lower the barrier to basic info that could be important in shaping one's choice.
+The primary goal was to lower the barrier to basic information that could be important in shaping one's choice.

 Features